coolaj86/example-jswt-umd/README.md

 # example-jswt-umd

-Demo of an attempt to get Node, Vite, Vanilla Browser JS, and TSC to all work together.
+Demo of an attempt to get Vanilla JS with Types that works with TSC and is consumable by Node, Vite, and Browser (script tags) without modification.

 ## Goal